awesome-0/Gesture/README.md

 ### Gestures

 ## Objective
-Learn how to take advantage of the gestures in android to assist in scaling an images, dragging views as well as creating drag shadows to enhance the user experience
+Learn how to take advantage of the gestures in android to assist in scaling images, dragging views as well as creating drag shadows to enhance the user experience